 Preparation of drug solutions

 Diabetes neuropathy was induced in rats by administration of a single dose (60 mg/kg, i.p) of STZ.
-It was confirmed by estimating of 72hours blood glucose level using Glucometer.
-Rats with blood glucose levels higher than 250mg/dl were considered as diabetic and used for the development of neuropathic pain.
+It was confirmed by estimating of 72hours blood glucose level using a Glucometer.
+Rats with blood glucose levels higher than 250mg/dl were considered diabetic and used for the development of neuropathic pain .

-The day of which DN was developed is considered as basal readings (4 weeks).
+The day on which DN was developed is considered a basal reading (4 weeks).
 Since then, the treatment was carried out for two weeks, so the protocol was six weeks in total.
 The rats were divided into six groups

-Rats in group-I were assigned as a control group (CN), while all the other groups were injected with STZ.
-Group II rats were injected with STZ and considered as Diabetic neuropathy (DN) group.
+Rats in group I were assigned as a control group (CN), while all the other groups were injected with STZ.
+Group II rats were considered a Diabetic neuropathy (DN) group and received no further treatments.
 Rats in group III received PG as a standard neuroprotective drug (30mg/kg i.p. once a day for two weeks).
-Group IV and V rats received ALA (25mg/kg, p.o. once a day for two weeks)or FA (10mg/kg, p.o. once a day for two weeks), respectively.
-Group VI received both FA(12mg/kg, p.o.) and ALA(05mg/kg) once a day for two weeks.
+Group IV and V rats received ALA (25mg/kg, p.o. once a day for two weeks) or FA (10mg/kg, p.o. once a day for two weeks), respectively.
+Group VI received both FA (12mg/kg, p.o.) and ALA (5mg/kg) once a day for two weeks.

-Assessment of NP was carried out using various behavioural methods:
+Assessment of NP was carried out using various behavioral methods:

 - Mechanical hyperalgesia using Pinprick Test

 - Randall-Selitto analgesiometer